What Is Mixing of Concrete

 However, it is not possible for in-site mixed concrete to weigh this large amount of volume of material.
 For such a situation volume batching can be used.
 The cement used is always measured by weight not by volume.

 Normally, for each batch of concrete, one bag of cement is used.
 The volume of a single bag of cement is thirty-five (35) liters.

-The box is made of volume which is equal to the weight of one bag of cement and which has the volume of 35 liters or multiple thereof.
+The box is made of volume which is equal to the weight of one bag of cement and which has a volume of 35 liters or multiple thereof.

-The gauge boxes are made with the top narrow surface rather than shallow with a wider surface to facilitate easy estimation of top-level.
+The gauge boxes are made with a top narrow surface rather than shallow with a wider surface to facilitate easy estimation of top-level.

 Gauge boxes or volume boxes are generally called farms.
 They can be made of timber or steel plates.
 In Indian conditions, volume batching is also used for large concreting operations.

 For important major sites, the following gauge boxes the site cater to the change in Mix Design or bulking of sand.
 The volume of each gauge box is clearly marked with paint on the external surface.

 Water can be measured in kg or liters.
 It is due to the fact that the density of water of 1 kg per liter.
 The amount of water required is a product of the water/cement ratio and the weight of cement.